Gas meter: Thermal Mass Flow meter

+Minimal Maintenance: No moving parts reduce wear and tear, leading to long-term reliability.

+These sensors are commonly paired with temperature and pressure compensation systems to account for variations in gas properties, ensuring accurate measurement across varying environmental conditions.
+Thermal sensors are also integral to advanced smart meters, enabling real-time data transmission and analytics for utilities and end-users.

+Recent innovations in thermal sensor technology include microelectromechanical systems (MEMS)-based sensors, which offer further miniaturization, enhanced sensitivity, and lower power consumption, making them ideal for IoT-enabled gas metering systems.

 Heating value

 The volume of gas flow provided by a gas meter is just that, a reading of volume.
 Gas volume does not take into account the quality of the gas or the amount of heat available when burned.
 Utility customers are billed according to the heat available in the gas.
 The quality of the gas is measured and adjusted for in each billing cycle.
 This is known by several names as the calorific value, heating value, or therm value.

 The calorific value of natural gas can be obtained using a process gas chromatograph, which measures the amount of each constituent of the gas, namely: